 Why do air quality and air pollution matter?

 Most of the air pollutants are harmful to human health in various ways, also negatively impact ecosystems and climate.
 More specifically, 9 out of 10 people globally breathe polluted air.
-Moreover, air pollution causes 7 million deaths per year and 5 trillion USD yearly economic damages.
-Employee productivity, for example, decreases by up to 50% in offices with poor air conditions.
-This explains why air pollution explicitly ranked 3rd out of 17 UN Sustainable Development Goals (SDGs).
+Air pollution causes 7 million deaths per year and 5 trillion USD in yearly economic damages.
+Employee productivity, for example, can decrease by up to 50% in offices with poor air conditions.
+This explains why air pollution features prominently in the UN Sustainable Development Goals (SDGs).

 More and more governments and NGOs recognize the risks of air pollution threatening our society.
 So they are setting up legal frameworks to protect citizens, local ecosystems and our planet.